 5. Adopt Stress Management Techniques

 Life is stressful, but you must work hard to manage your stress levels so that they don’t make you physically, psychologically and spiritually unhealthy.
-Many people turn to drugs and alcohol to help manage their stress, but there are far more effective ways to cope with stressful situations.
+Many people turn to drugs and alcohol to help manage their stress and depression, but there are far more effective ways to cope with stressful situations.
 By learning functional stress management techniques, you can prevent relapse and manage symptoms of depression.

 Here are some of the best ways to cope with stress.

 Achieving meditation through calmness and relaxation allows you to focus on the present and remove yourself from the past and future.
 Meditation reduces stress and anxiety, promotes emotional health and enhances self-awareness.